-In July 2020, and as amended in January 2023, the Company entered into a collaboration and license agreement with Artisan Bio, Inc. (Artisan), wherein the Company and Artisan agreed to collaborate to potentially enhance certain pipeline products of the Company at specific targets using Artisan's gene editing and engineering technology.
+In July 2020 and as amended in January 2023, the Company entered into a collaboration and license agreement with Artisan Bio, Inc. (Artisan), wherein the Company and Artisan agreed to collaborate to potentially enhance certain pipeline products of the Company at specific targets using Artisan's gene editing and engineering technology.
 If the Artisan technology is applied to any of the Company's products, the Company will be responsible for the development, manufacturing, and commercialization of any such products.
 Under the terms of the agreement, the Company was required to pay Artisan a nominal upfront fee, as well as costs associated with research and development activities.
-Artisan is eligible to receive future research, development and regulatory milestones, and is also eligible to receive sales milestones and tiered royalties on net sales of products that incorporate the Artisan technology.
-The Company can terminate the agreement at will upon advance written notice with payment of a nominal cancellation fee.
+Artisan is eligible to receive future development and regulatory milestones, and is also eligible to receive sales milestones and tiered royalties on net sales of products that incorporate the Artisan technology.
+The Company can terminate the agreement at will upon advance written notice at no cost.
+In January 2024, the Company was notified that the agreement would be assigned in connection with Artisan's general assignment for the benefit of creditors.
+The agreement remains effective